excoffierleonard/sps-gbm/README.md

 7. **Backtesting**:
    - Develop backtesting functionality to compare the simulation results with actual historical outcomes to validate the model.
+   - Implement rollover of monte-carlo over past steps to have a rolling prediction and improve model.\*\*

 ## Contribution